-- (1) At the request of either party, or if a tax board directs, a subpoena may be issued by the clerk requiring a person to- - (a) attend the hearing of the appeal for the purpose of giving evidence in connection with an appeal; and - (b) produce any specified document which may be in that person's possession or under that person's control and which is relevant to the issues in appeal. - (2) The rules of the Magistrate's Courts Act, 1944 (Act No. 32 of 1944), governing the service of subpoenas in civil matters in that court will apply in respect of subpoenas issued under this rule. - (3) A witness or document subpoenaed must be relevant to the issues in appeal evident from the grounds of assessment, notice of objection, notice of disallowance of objection and notice of appeal, and if the clerk is satisfied that a request for a subpoena by a party constitutes an abuse of process, the clerk must inform the party to apply to the tax board for the issue of the subpoena. - (4) At least 10 days before the hearing of the appeal or as otherwise agreed between the parties, the clerk must prepare and deliver a dossier to the chairperson and the parties containing copies of-
+(1) At the request of either party, or if a tax board directs, a subpoena may be issued by the clerk requiring a person to-

+- (a) attend the hearing of the appeal for the purpose of giving evidence in connection with the appeal; and - (b) produce any specified document which may be in that person's possession or under that person's control and which is relevant to the issues in appeal.

+(2) The Rules Regulating the Conduct of the Proceedings of the Magistrates' Courts of South Africa issued under the Rules Board for Courts of Law Act will apply in respect of subpoenas issued under this rule.

+(3) A witness or document subpoenaed must be relevant to the issues in appeal as reflected in the grounds of assessment, notice of objection, notice of disallowance of objection and notice of appeal, and if the clerk is satisfied that a request for a subpoena by a party constitutes an abuse of process, the clerk must inform the party to apply to the tax board for the issue of the subpoena.

+(4) At least 10 days before the hearing of the appeal or as otherwise agreed between the parties, the clerk must prepare and deliver a dossier to the chairperson and the parties containing copies of-

-- (a) all returns by the appellant relevant to the tax period in issue; - (b) all assessments relevant to the appeal; - (c) all documents relevant to a request for reasons for the assessment under rule 6; - (d) the notice of objection under rule 7 and documents, if any, provided under rule 8; - (e) the notice of disallowance of the objection under rule 9; - (f) the notice of appeal under rule 10; and - (g) any order by the tax court under Part F relating to the appeal. - (5) The dossier must be prepared in accordance with the requirements of rule 5.
+- (a) all returns by the appellant relevant to the tax period in issue; - (b) all assessments relevant to the appeal; - (c) all documents relevant to a request for reasons for the assessment under rule 6; - (d) the notice of objection under rule 7 and documents, if any, provided under rule 8;

+- (e) the notice of disallowance of the objection under rule 9; - (f) the notice of appeal under rule 10; and - (g) any order by the tax court under Part F relating to the appeal.

+(5) The dossier must be prepared in accordance with the requirements of rule 5.